How to Flatten a BigQuery Table with UNNEST

-As mentioned in my post on Using BigQuery and Data Studio with GA4F, the Firebase Analytics data is stored as a JSON object in BigQuery.
+As mentioned in my post on Using BigQuery and Data Studio with GA4, the Google Analytics data is stored as a JSON object in BigQuery (the same is true for Firebase Analytics data collected on a native app).
 Unfortunately this structure is not good for visualizing your data.

 The UNNEST operator allows you to run queries that flatten the data into the simple format required by your data visualization tools (such as Data Studio).

-How Firebase Analytics Events Are Structured in BigQuery
+How Google Analytics 4 Events Are Structured in BigQuery

 As an example, let’s say that you have a news app, and your authors create content in three categories: “sports”, “politics”, or “fashion”.
 Every time a user shares an article, you fire an event called “share” with the parameters “content_type” and “content_author”.
 Here is a very simplified example of a single row in your BigQuery table: